 You're at a college or university, but your goals have changed.
 You know you want to make a difference.
 You want to do great things in business.
 And you definitely want to be a Wolverine.
 That's great!
 Getting into Michigan Ross is your first step and we reserve a select number of seats each year for students like you!

 Transfer admission is open to students enrolled in a U.S. institution of higher education who have not previously completed a bachelor's degree or advanced past the sophomore year.

-All courses at your current college must be completed by June 1.
+All courses at your current college must be completed and graded by June 1.
 Courses completed after that date will not be considered.

 Complete the exact equivalent of the University of Michigan's courses listed below, each with a grade of C or better, by June 1: